JacksonAllan/CC/README.md

 ### Vector

-A `vec` is dynamic array that stores elements in contiguous memory.
+A `vec` is a dynamic array that stores elements in contiguous memory.

 ```c
 #include <stdio.h>